Feeding data to selection widgets with OptionProvider

 in HTML;

-attributes - if specified, define one or more static values to be rendered as HTML attributes of the corresponding Granite UI entities.
+attributes - if specified, defines one or more static values to be rendered as HTML attributes of the corresponding Granite UI entities.
 For example, attributes = "some-attribute:some-value"

 argument will be rendered as <coral-select-item data-some-attribute="some-value">